Texas could close down 87 Driver License offices across the state, DPS says

 The changes could be decided by next week.
 If accepted, the plan will move forward to 2019 legislation for approval.

-If this plan goes through, 78 counties in Texas will not have a DMV office, which is obviously a concern to people who live in those counties because you can't vote without an official photo identification.
+If this plan goes through, 78 counties in Texas will not have an office to get their driver's license, which is obviously a concern to people who live in those counties because you can't vote without an official photo identification.

 VIEW DPS RECOMMENDED CLOSURES LIST BELOW: